Many people ask about starting a business, in particular, how to teach music.

 Once you’ve taught private lessons to 3 students of one type, then you’re ready to start a group class because you understand how the individual student behaves.
 For example, when I taught piano, I started the first group class for 8-12 year olds after teaching private piano lessons to three 8 old kids.

-I couldn’t spend face-to-face time with everyone to design so I developed an online course called Design Lab, with an awesome group of students enrolled in the first round.
+I couldn’t spend face-to-face time with everyone to design so I developed an online course about building an online business, with an awesome group of students enrolled in the first round.

 I roped in my family to help run the course because I spent too much time remaking a video.